zaksabeast/PokemonRNGGuides/guides/usum/en/sos.md

 ## If you did not obtain the Pokemon you wanted

-1. Double check that all info is correct on the two windows especially the Init and SOS seeds.
+1. Double check that all info is correct on the two windows.
+Sometimes the Initial Seed is not typed in correctly, or SOS Frame is not correct.

 2. Restart the guide from the beginning and make sure to follow _all_ instructions given.
 Not getting the correct Pokemon is usually a result of user error.